-PO Box 37 Manly NSW 1655 : @ 0448 255 537 www.ascentgeo.com.au : A.B.N.
+PO Box 37 Manly NSW 1655 : 2 0448 255 537 www.ascentgeo.com.au : A.B.N.
 71 621 428 402

-All new fill placement is to be carried out in accordance with AS 3798 - 2007 - Guidelines on earthworks for commercial and residential developments.
+Any imported or locally sourced material is to be placed in layers not more than 250 mm thick and compacted to not less than 95% of Standard Optimum Dry Density at plus or minus 2% of Standard Optimum Moisture Content.
+All filling is to be undertaken in accordance with AS 3798 - 2007 - Guidelines on earthworks for commercial and residential developments.
 Stormwater Disposal All stormwater collected from hard surfaces is to be collected and piped to the council stormwater network through any storage tanks or on-site detention that may be required by the regulating authorities, and in accordance with all relevant Australian Standards, and the detailed stormwater management plan by others.
 Inspections It is essential that the foundation materials of all footing excavations be visually assessed and approved by Ascent before steel reinforcement and concrete is placed.
 Conditions Relating to Design and Construction Monitoring To comply with Council conditions and enable the completion of Forms 2B and 3 as required in Councils Geotechnical Risk Management Policy, it will be necessary, at the following stage for Ascent to; Form 2B - review the geotechnical content of all structural designs Form 3 - Inspect all new footings and bulk excavations into the slope to confirm compliance to design with respect to allowable bearing pressure and stability.